 Before training as a clinical psychologist Mawson worked for three years researching the attention and dreaming of patients whose manic depressive cycles were very short – 48 hours in fact, synchronised with their circadian rhythms.
 It was the work on their dreaming, and the detail of their anxiety, that led him to psychoanalysis, becoming a patient and later undertaking analytic training and analytic work with children.

 He worked for nine years in St Mary’s Hospital Department of Child Psychiatry, Paddington Green, in the days (long since passed) when children at that clinic were offered intensive psychoanalytic treatment within the care of the NHS.
-He now works as a psychoanalyst in private practice and teaches extensively in England and overseas.
+He later worked as a psychoanalyst in private practice and taught extensively in England and overseas.

 An authority on Bion

-Mawson has a special interest in the work of Wilfred Bion and is the editor of The Complete Works of W. R. Bion (2014, Karnac, now published by Routledge).
-It is an impressive and full account of Bion’s work and has made Mawson an expert in the field.
-It is the first time that Bion’s work has been brought together in a systematic and complete way.
-It was a major enterprise that took Mawson 11 years of detailed commitment and devotion.
+Mawson had a special interest in the work of Wilfred Bion and was the editor of The Complete Works of W. R. Bion (2014, Karnac, now published by Routledge).
+Bringing together Bion’s work in a systematic and complete way for the first time, it is an impressive and full account and made Mawson an expert in the field.
+A major enterprise, it took 11 years of detailed commitment and devotion.

-He has lectured on theoretical and methodological aspects of Bion in Taiwan, Berlin, Hamburg and Los Angeles.
+He lectured on theoretical and methodological aspects of Bion in Taiwan, Berlin, Hamburg and Los Angeles.

 Psychoanalysis and anxiety

-Mawson’s latest book, Psychoanalysis and Anxiety: From Knowing to Being combines psychoanalytic, existential and dramaturgical perspectives on the study of anxiety.
+In Mawson’s last book, Psychoanalysis and Anxiety: From Knowing to Being (2019, Routledge), he combined psychoanalytic, existential and dramaturgical perspectives on the study of anxiety.

 The book explores the implications for psychoanalysis of including a consideration of the being of the patient, and of the analyst.
 The central principle throughout is that the psychoanalytic and the existential belong together since it is the irreducible fact of anxiety that unifies them.
 It is in relation to anxiety that we are helped by other human beings to bear what is, and what we are.

-Mawson has a longstanding interest in theatre and film, was an early member of the European Psychoanalytic Film Festival, serving on the organising committee for this popular event for two years running.
-He has explored his interest in theatre, and its relationship to psychoanalysis, in his recent book.
+Mawson had a longstanding interest in theatre and film, and was an early member of the European Psychoanalytic Film Festival, serving on the organising committee of this popular event for two years running.
+He explored his interest in theatre, and its relationship to psychoanalysis, in Psychoanalysis and Anxiety: From Knowing to Being.

-He was an early pioneer of the Institute of Psychoanalysis website, providing invaluable advice to colleagues and helping to realise its potential.
+He was an early pioneer of the Institute of Psychoanalysis website and also the first Melanie Klein Trust website, helping to realise their potential and providing invaluable advice to colleagues.

-He brings an honest and forthright approach to thinking about his patients and those of his supervisees.
-He is unassuming and humorous, with a generous loyalty to his colleagues and friends.
+He brought an honest and forthright approach to thinking about his patients and those of his supervisees.
+He was unassuming and humorous, with a generous loyalty to his colleagues and friends.

 Hannah Solemani, 2020